ericgarciaresearch/RAMeN/README.md

 &nbsp;
 &nbsp;

-***Making a Parameter yml file***
+***Making a parameter file***

-When running rainbow, you can either include the complete command using flags such as
+When running rainbow, you can either specify parameters straight in the command or via a parameter file.

+For example, running parameters as flags in a sbatch script:

 ```
---paired --reads ../data/ --barcode '../data/*.tsv'
+# SLURM section

+# Load Nextflow, singularity, rainbow_bridge and other software as needed

+# Execute rainbow_bridge
+nextflow run rainbow_bridge.nf \
+  --maxMemory '90 GB' \
+  --paired \
+  --demultiplexed-by index \
+  --reads ../../data/ \
+  --barcode ../../data/demuxed_barcodes.tsv \
+  --blast \
+  --blast-db '2026-04-07_midori2_sp_uniq_COI/midori2_customblast_sp_uniq' \
+  --publish-mode symlink \
+  --alpha 5 \
+  --zotu-identity 1 \
+  --max-query-results 1000 \
+  --primer-mismatch 2 \
+  --qcov 90 \
+  --percent-identity 90 \
+  --evalue 0.001 \
+  --lulu \
+  --fastqc \
+  --collapse-taxonomy \
+  --dropped "LCA_dropped" \
+  --lca-qcov 90 \
+  --lca-pid 90 \
+  --lca-diff 1 \
+  --taxdump /share/all/ncbi_database/new_taxdump.zip

 ```

-Or you can make a yml parameter file where you specified all the setting used by each run.
+Or you can make a parameter file where you specified all the setting used by each run.
 In this file, each flag is place in a new line, removing the initial "--" and placing a column after the name of the flag.
 Additionally, for flags that do not have an additional argument such as "--paired", you should use "True" or "False".
 For example:
 ```
 nano data/pared_demuxed.yml
 ```